lerouxrgd/datachannel-rs/README.md

 }
 ```

-Custom implementations are meant to be used through `RtcPeerConnection` and
+Traits implementations are meant to be used through `RtcPeerConnection` and
 `RtcDataChannel` structs.

 The main struct, `RtcPeerconnection`, takes a `Config` (which defines ICE servers) and a